 Upper Creek Falls: A series of cascades with large upper falls and a deep swimming hole.
 Access on Hwy 181, 5.8 mi south of Blue Ridge Parkway exit.
 When traveling south on 181, look for a gravel drive at a Pisgah Forest sign on the left, just after Gingercake Road.
 Drive leads to a parking lot with trail heads.
 Trail is marked at both ends, upper and lower, but makes a 1.6 mi loop if you wade or rock-hop the creek twice, following the yellow blaze.
 Upper trail leads to top of high falls.
 Lower leads to cascades at bottom with lots of switchbacks.

 These are just the handful we have explored recently.
 Want more waterfall info?
-Try these links:
+Try this link from Explore Boone: